mikemintz/deme/deme_django/docs/architecture.rst

   * The ``creator`` field is a pointer to the Agent that created the item.
   * The ``created_at`` field is the date and time the item was created.
   * The ``trashed`` field is true or false, depending on whether the item is trashed or not.
+  * The ``blanked`` field is true or false, depending on whether the item is blanked or not.

 Agents and related item types